Ready4Next/Mega8/README.md

     --+---+---+--               ----+---+-------+--
     A | 0 | B | F               MUL | 0 | ENTER | DIV

-This can't be changed right now, that can make some games horrible to play, because some games don't use the same keys to move...
-Some uses 4-8-6-2 (Astrododge), others 1-5-3-2, ...
-You can check the keyboard at anytime by pressing 'K'.
+This can be changed with 1.2 simply go to Emulation | Input and set the keys you want.
+It is saved by profile / game.

 ## GRAPHICS

 It uses OpenGL for rendering, it's quite fast.
-You can use texture filtering to make it look less like 'Minecraft' by pressing 'L' ;-).
-You can change the display size freely or you can make it x1, x2,... of the original resolution.
-To ENTER fullscreen mode, just press 'F'.
-To display some informations, just type 'H' (the HUD can make a huge drop down to the actual FPS... at least on my old system).
+It supports texture filtering to make it look less like 'Minecraft'.
+It has also a little on screen display with some informations regarding the system (the HUD can make a huge drop down to the actual FPS... at least on my old system).

 ## SPEED